 This control, as illustrated in Figure 5-6, allows the user to enable 3G HD SDI TG traps and monitor the trap status.
 To enable a particular trap, simply click the box located beside each trap so that a check-mark appears.
-When a check-mark is present, the trap is enabled.
+When a check-mark is present, the SNMP trap is enabled.
 When a check-mark is not present, the trap is disabled.

-The 3G HD SDI TG Fault Status section defines whether a trap is present or missing.
-If the box is green, then the corresponding trap is present.
-If the box is red, then the corresponding trap is missing.
+The 3G HD SDI TG Fault Status section displays whether a fault is active or not.
+If the box is green, then the corresponding fault is not active.
+If the box is red, then the corresponding fault is active.